Hannahdlewis/JS-Password-Generator/README.md

 ## Usage

 This web app enables users to generate random secure passwords based on a set of criteria.
 User will need to select a unique password through a series of prompts.
-User will then need to select which criteria they would like to include in thier newly generated secured password, through the prompts provided.
+User will then need to select which criteria they would like to include in their newly generated secured password, through the prompts provided.
 User will need to select a password that is a minimum of 8 characters and no more than 128 characters.
 Once a password is selected user will see a confirmation that password was created written into the page.

 ## Installation